Ovarian cancer symptoms

 You can view and print the quick guides for all the pages in the about ovarian cancer section.

 There is more chance that symptoms are caused by cancer if they are new, quite severe, and don't come and go.
-If you have any of the symptoms below, particularly if you are over 50 or have a strong family history of breast or ovarian cancer, do go to your GP and get a check up.
+If you have any of the symptoms below and they happen on most days for 3 weeks or more, particularly if you are over 50 or have a strong family history of breast or ovarian cancer, do go to your GP and get a check up.

 Remember the symptoms on this page can also be a sign of other illnesses that are not cancer.
 Most women with symptoms like these will not have cancer.